-Volunteers at Orillia Soldiers’ Memorial Hospital (OSMH) have made a $1 million pledge to the hospital’s foundation over the next six years, which will go towards the purchase of a brand new CT scanner, according to a news release from the hospital on May 7.
+Volunteers at Orillia Soldiers’ Memorial Hospital (OSMH) have made a $1 million pledge to the hospital’s foundation over the next six years, which will go towards the purchase of a brand new CT scanner.

 “On an annual basis, volunteers at OSMH raise around $180,000 through various fundraising initiatives, including operating Dora’s Place Café and the Gift Shop,” said OSMH Foundation Executive Director Mark Riczu.
 “These add-on activities would not be possible if we didn’t have hundreds of volunteers working throughout the hospital to make a huge difference in the quality of care we are able to provide our patients, every day.”